nimbusscale/the-invincible-app/README.md

 # The Invincible App
 The Invincible App is a resilient cloud architecture distributed across DigitalOcean regions.
-It is designed with an Recovery Point Objective and Recovery Time Objective close to 0 seconds.
+It is designed with a Recovery Point Objective and Recovery Time Objective below 1 minute.

 At the heart of the app is Node.js code deployed in Kubernetes clusters across two regions: Amsterdam and New York.
 The code accesses a PostgreSQL database with a primary and standby node in Amsterdam and a read-only node in New York.